VPetukhov/ggrastr/README.md

 install.packages('ggrastr')
 ```

-To install the latest version:
+To install the latest version, use:

 ```r
 install.packages('devtools')